achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question : How do different pathological insults alter the properties of pain-related cell types?

-### Question : How do other sensory and motor systems interact
+### Question : How do other sensory and motor systems interact with